osbert-lancaster-v/CLOT/README.md

 but that is because i expect to keep making changes in the future, and so i might still need them.

+when you have made big changes to your code, maybe you need to reset the appengine. locally, you include  --clear_datastore whilst for the google appengine, you go to eg https://appengine.google.com/dashboard and go to datastore-admin and reset your database objects there.